 Now that we’ve convinced you to load up your Kindle, here are some of the best (and most useful) books on web development.

-This full-color book goes into the basics of HTML and CSS and makes it exciting by shifting away from the dull, manual style of presentation.
-It’s brought to you by the publishers of Wrox.
-It’s easy to read with ample illustrations and examples to help you learn efficiently.
+Brought to you by the publishers of Wrox, this colorful book is easy to read with ample illustrations and examples to help you learn efficiently.

 Overall, it’s a fantastically well-written and researched gem that’ll appeal to both beginners who know nothing about code, website design, or HTML and experienced web developers.
 This book is essential, not only for web developers, but for anyone who works with the web; like web designers, website editors, marketers, or managers.
 However, it has special relevance for web developers as it brings the essentials of web development to readers in a fun, interactive way.

 Once you’ve learned the basics, this book by O’Reilly Media will help you pick up more technical skills.
 Even with no previous technical experience in web building and development, you can start to learn how web pages and websites work.